sergeych/hybrid8/README.md

 - Uncaught ruby exceptions are thrown as javascript exceptions in javascript code.
 The same, uncaught javascript exceptions raise ruby error in ruby code.

-## Main difference from therubyracer
+## Main difference from therubyracer/features not ready

+*This version is not (yet?) thread safe*.
+For the sake of effectiveness, do not access same H8::Context and its returned values from concurrent threads.
+Use Mutexes!

 - correct and accurate object tracking in both JS and Ruby VMs, GC aware.